Kiskatinaw Provincial Park: History

 In 1942, following the Japanese bombing of Pearl Harbor, the governments of Canada and the United States initiated the construction of the Alaska Highway to link the U.S. territory of Alaska with the rest of the North American road network.
 The initial alignment of the highway called for the construction of a curved, banked, wooden trestle bridge across a horseshoe-shaped incised meander of the Kiskatinaw River.
 Construction of the bridge took only nine months to complete.
 It has a length of 57.9 m and a nine-degree curve.

 On May 1, 1962, the site of the bridge and the incised meander were protected within Kiskatinaw Provincial Park.

 In 1978, the British Columbia Ministry of Highways and Public Works constructed a new bridge 3 kilometres (1.86 mi) west of the original bridge and realigned the Alaska Highway there.
-The bridge is accessible to vehicles and remains the only surviving curved, banked trestle bridge in Western Canada.
+As of a 2021 landslide, the bridge is no longer accessible to vehicles, and some of the road on the north bank is unmaintained.
+However the bridge is still accessible to foot traffic.